 10. Differentiate between function and procedure in Oracle.

-13. Give the constructs of a package, function or a procedure.
+13. Give the structures of a package, function, or method.

 15. Explain implicit cursor.

 An implicit cursor is a concept in Oracle PL/SQL that allows you to perform database operations without explicitly declaring and managing a cursor.
 It simplifies the process of fetching data from a SELECT statement or managing the impact of data modification statements (INSERT, UPDATE, DELETE) within your PL/SQL code.

 16. Describe the purpose of an Oracle index and explain when you would use one.

 An Oracle index is a database object that enhances the efficiency of data retrieval by providing a way to quickly locate rows within a table based on the values in one or more columns.

 17. What are the ACID characteristics, and why do database transactions need to consider them?